Skip to main content

 Installation

-A fresh from the fab Mk2 PCB will require the burning of a bootloader before it can be used with the Arduino IDE.
+A fresh from the fab Mk2 PCB will require the burning of a bootloader before it can be programmed over USB Detailed overview of this process is available in the Board Bootloader page but for a quick overview check out the official arduino page Notes:

 Folder Structure